kikermo/matrix8/README.md

-Certainly!
-Here's how you can update the README file to include instructions on generating the project JAR specifically for the `linux_arm64` architecture:

----

 # Matrix8

 Matrix8 is an open-source Kotlin Multiplatform (KMP) project designed to run on a Raspberry Pi.
 It is a guitar pedal switcher based on the ADG2188 chip, providing control over your pedal setup.
 Matrix8 also runs a Bluetooth Low Energy (BLE) service, allowing remote control via BLE-enabled devices.
 Additionally, it can render the switcher's state on a connected display using Compose Desktop.